SpecDD Language Specification

 References

-References lists explicit horizontal references to other specs, contracts, or context.
+References lists explicit references to other specs, contracts, or context.
 It is a mixed-entry section.

 Example: